Lead Belly: Music career

-During February Ledetter recorded his repertoire with Alan Lomax, who also recorded other African Americans.
+During February Ledbetter recorded his repertoire with Alan Lomax, who also recorded other African Americans.
 Lomax interviewed Ledbetter about his life for their forthcoming book, Negro Folk Songs As Sung by Lead Belly (1936).
-But his father, who had a management contract with Lead Belly, was not able to arrange concert dates.
-In March 1935, Lead Belly accompanied John Lomax on a previously scheduled two-week lecture tour of colleges and universities in the Northeast, culminating at Harvard.
+The Lomax book contains numerous sensational accounts of uncertain authenticity.
+According to the authors, the work was not an "accurate biography" but a "loosely woven texture of unreconstructed stories."

-At the end of the month, John Lomax decided he could no longer work with Lead Belly.
+In March 1935, Ledbetter accompanied John Lomax on a previously scheduled two-week lecture tour of colleges and universities in the Northeast, culminating at Harvard.
+At the end of the month, John Lomax decided he could no longer work with Ledbetter.
 He gave him and Martha enough money to return by bus to Louisiana.
 He also gave Martha the money her husband had earned during three months of performing, but in installments, on the pretext that Lead Belly would spend it all on drinking if he was given a lump sum.
-From Louisiana, Lead Belly successfully sued Lomax for both the full amount of his earnings and release from his management contract.
+From Louisiana, Ledbetter successfully sued Lomax for both the full amount of his earnings and release from his management contract.
 The quarrel was bitter, with hard feelings on both sides.
-In the midst of the legal wrangling, Lead Belly wrote to Lomax proposing they team up again, but this did not happen.
+In the midst of the legal wrangling, Ledbetter wrote to Lomax proposing they team up again, but this did not happen.
 The book that the Lomaxes published about Lead Belly in the fall of 1936 proved a commercial failure.

-In January 1936, Lead Belly returned to New York on his own, without John Lomax, in an attempted comeback.
+In January 1936, Ledbetter returned to New York on his own, without John Lomax, in an attempted comeback.
 He performed twice a day at Harlem's Apollo Theater during the Easter season.
 He developed a live dramatic recreation of the March of Time newsreel (itself a recreation), which was about his prison encounter with John Lomax, when he was still wearing uniform stripes.
-By this time he was no longer associated with Lomax.
+By this time, he was no longer associated with Lomax.

 Life magazine ran a three-page article titled "Lead Belly: Bad Nigger Makes Good Minstrel" in its issue of April 19, 1937.
 It included a full-page, color (rare in those days) picture of him sitting on grain sacks playing his guitar and singing.
 Also included was a striking photograph of his wife Martha Promise (identified in the article as his manager).
-Other photos showed Lead Belly's hands playing the guitar (with the caption "these hands once killed a man"), Texas Governor Pat M. Neff, and the "ramshackle" Texas State Penitentiary.
+Other photos showed Ledbetter's hands playing the guitar (with the caption "these hands once killed a man"), Texas Governor Pat M. Neff, and the "ramshackle" Texas State Penitentiary.
 The article attributes both of his pardons to his singing his petitions to the governors, who were so moved that they pardoned him.
 The article closed by saying that Lead Belly "may well be on the brink of a new and prosperous period."